 Recently, Rapid Response Team chaplains began offering prayer to patients and medical staff at another emergency field hospital in Lenoir, North Carolina.
 In 2020, they partnered with Samaritan’s Purse to minister to hundreds of coronavirus patients in Italy, New York City and the Bahamas.
 Now, they’re expanding from the East Coast to the West.

 Invited by the Antelope Valley Hospital and the City of Lancaster, the more than 50-bed field hospital, specialized as a respiratory care unit, will help provide surge capacity for the region.
-Lancaster is part of Los Angeles County—where every six minutes, one person is dying from COVID-19.
+Lancaster is part of Los Angeles County.

 According to news reports, there have been more than 100,000 coronavirus hospitalizations in the U.S. for 40 consecutive days—and California is among the states with the highest number of cases per capita.
 “As the state of California struggles with a surge in positive COVID-19 cases, our prayers are with all of those who are impacted by this virus,” added Josh Holland, BG-RRT’s assistant director.